 This section describes how to copy old online audit files to removable media (for example, diskettes or magnetic tapes), workstation directories, or network drives.
-The primary reason for copying an audit file is to save the contents of the file before you delete it from the server (see "Delete Old Audit File" on page 213).
+The primary reason for copying an audit file is to save the contents of the file before you delete it from the server (see "Delete Old Audit File" on page 221).
 You might also want to copy an old audit file to removable media to save it for evidence or to keep it for long-term storage.
+Prerequisites See "General Prerequisites" on page 29.
 To copy an online audit file, you must either have the Read right to the Audit File object Audit Contents property or have logged in to the audit trail.
-(To log in to an audit trail, you must enable audit passwords at the server console; this configuration is not permitted in NetWare Enhanced Security facilities.)

-❑ You must have sufficient rights copy the audit file to a directory.
+(To log in to an audit trail, you must enable audit passwords at the server console.)
+You must have sufficient rights copy the audit file to a directory.
 For network directories, you must have at least the Create right.
 See your client documentation for more information on rights required to create a file on a hard drive or diskette.
+Procedure

-1. Choose "Copy old audit file" from the "Audit files maintenance" menu (1700).
+1. Choose Copy old audit file from the Audit files maintenance menu (1700).